Democrat Party Racism -Part 1

 • 1830: “Black Masters” – 3,775 slave owners where BLACK in the South owned an estimated 12,760 slaves. –Link

-• 1833: England passes Slavery Abolition Act
+• 1833: England passes the Slavery Abolition Act

 • 1848: France abolishes Slavery